Questions? Call or text anytime πŸ“ž 818-446-9627

 One of the most disorienting things after a chemical pregnancy is feeling sudden, intense anger β€” often directed at your partner for no clear reason, or at friends who are pregnant, or at your own body.

-What this actually looks like: You might find yourself furious at your partner for something small, then immediately confused about why you reacted so strongly.
-You might feel rage at pregnancy announcements that would never have bothered you before.
-You might feel angry at yourself for not being able to "hold it together."
+What this can look like: You might find yourself furious at your partner over something small, then immediately confused about why you reacted so strongly.
+You might feel rage at a pregnancy announcement that never would have bothered you before.
+You might feel angry at yourself for not being able to hold it together.

 All of this is normal.
 It doesn't mean something is wrong with you or your relationship.
-It means your body went through something significant, and it's still catching up.
-If the irritability and anger persist beyond a few weeks or feel unmanageable, that's a sign to seek support β€” not to push through alone.
+It means your body went through something significant and is still catching up.
+If the irritability and anger persist beyond a few weeks or feel unmanageable, that's a sign to reach out for support β€” not to push through alone.

 Depression and Anxiety After Chemical Pregnancy

-Research is clear on this: at the one-month mark after early pregnancy loss, 32% of women met criteria for anxiety disorder, 16% for depression, and 28% for probable PTSD.
-Risk is higher for those with prior mental health history or recurrent losses.
+Research is clear: at the one-month mark after early pregnancy loss, 24% of women met criteria for an anxiety disorder, 11% for depression, and 28% for probable PTSD.
+The risk is higher for people with a prior mental health history or who have experienced recurrent losses.

-Depression after a chemical pregnancy can look different from the popular image of depression.
+Depression after chemical pregnancy doesn't always look the way people expect.
 It's not always crying every day.
 It often shows up as:

 • Persistent flatness or numbness β€” going through the motions without feeling anything